pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

 The context map is a visual representation of the system’s bounded contexts and integrations between them.
 This visual notation gives valuable strategic insight on multiple levels:

+- **High-level design** - A context map provides an overview of the system’s components and the models they implement.

+- **Communication patterns** - A context map depicts the communication patterns between teams—for example, which teams are collaborating and which prefer “less intimate” integration patterns, such as the anticorruption layer and separate ways patterns.

+- **Organizational issues** - Finally, a context map can give an insight into organizational issues.
+For example, what does it mean if a certain upstream team’s downstream consumers all resort to implementing an anticorruption layer, or if all implementations of the separate ways pattern are concentrated around the same team?

 ## Addressing the Question of Separate Databases per Bounded Context